Karabakh University

-Karabakh University (Qarabağ Universiteti) is a higher education institution established in 2023 under the Ministry of Science and Education of the Republic of Azerbaijan.
-It is located in the city of Stepanakert in the Nagorno-Karabakh region of Azerbaijan.
-It occupies the premises of what was Artsakh University, the main institution of higher education in the region during the time it was under the control of the Republic of Artsakh, before the exodus of the Armenian population of Nagorno-Karabakh following the 2023 Azerbaijani offensive in Nagorno-Karabakh.
+Karabakh University, officially styled as Qarabağ University (Qarabağ Universiteti), is a higher education institution established in 2023 under the Ministry of Science and Education of the Republic of Azerbaijan.
+It is located in the city of Stepanakert (officially referred to as Khankendi) in the Karabakh Economic Region of Azerbaijan.

+Some of the university's initial facilities were housed in buildings previously used by Artsakh University, the principal institution of higher education in the city during the period of the breakaway Republic of Artsakh, before the expulsion of the Armenian population of Nagorno-Karabakh following the 2023 Azerbaijani offensive in Nagorno-Karabakh.

 History

 In 1969, the Stepanakert branch of the Baku Pedagogical Institute was established in the Nagorno-Karabakh Autonomous Oblast, named after Lenin, with two departments, language and literature, and mathematics.
 Education was conducted in Armenian, Azerbaijani, and later in Russian.
 In 1973, it received independent status and was renamed the Stepanakert State Pedagogical Institute.